manishchetpalli/manishchetpalli.github.io/docs/datawarehousing/overview.md

 | Junk | One table merging multiple low-cardinality flags. | Massive storage savings and cleaner fact tables. |
 | SCD | A dimension that changes slowly over time. | Tracks historical changes in data. |

-### 1. The Problem: Transactional Table Issues
+> --- **The Problem: Transactional Table Issues**

 In a raw transactional system, a single table often contains both context (customer names, product details) and measurements (sales quantity, date).

 Data Redundancy: Storing information like a customer's name ("Manish") every time they make a purchase leads to massive duplication.

 Costs: If there are 1 billion records, repeating the same descriptive data 1 billion times significantly increases storage costs and computation costs.

 Solution: Data modelers split these tables into a central Fact table (measurements) and surrounding Dimension tables (context).

 Conceptual SQL Example: From Transactional to Structured
 ```sql